Britman72/AT_presence/README.md

 ![Alt text](example/screenshot.JPG?raw=true "Title")

+Presence is displayed as such:

+At Home       - Presence is at home.
+Image will have a green circle.<br>
+Away          - Presence is away from home and not at a predefined place/location.
+Image will have a red circle.<br>
+At "location" - Presence is at a predefined/location.
+Image will have a red circle.<br>

 ## Getting Started

 These instructions will cover the steps needed to get your webCoRE presence into ActionTiles.